-For the fourth quarter of 2023, the biggest positive contributors to the model portfolio were from its US large cap holdings, particularly from TQQQ and UPRO.
+For the fourth quarter of 2023, the biggest positive contributors to the model portfolio were from its US large cap holdings, particularly from MTUM and RSP.
 US large cap equities, particularly those most sensitive to growth sectors and technology stocks, had a strong fourth quarter.
-Gold was also a significant contributor to the fourth quarter results.
+Gold was also a significant contributor to the fourth quarter results, with GLD up 11.5% for the last three months of the year.

 Performance laggards during the quarter were PRAE and DBMF.
-PRAE's proprietary model rotated out of growth and technology stocks just before those segments rallied strongly in the fourth quarter.
-Managed futures funds like DBMF likewise underperformed during the quarter, driven mostly by short exposure to bonds in a period where interest rates fell, and bonds rallied broadly.
+PRAE's proprietary model rotated out of growth and technology stocks, due to the sluggish performance in the prior months, just before those segments rallied strongly in the fourth quarter.
+Managed futures funds like DBMF likewise underperformed during the quarter, driven mostly by short exposure to bonds in a period where interest rates fell, and bonds broadly rallied.